OscarGodson/HTML6/README.md

 As you'll see, there are some weird `<html:x>` tags throughout this sample.
 Those are the namespaced elements that belong to the W3C and HTML6 spec.
 These elements trigger browser events.
 For example, the `<html:media type="image">` element will make an image appear or, the `<html:title>` element makes the title bar of the browser change and so on.

 All those other elements are just for you.
-None of those elements mean anything really to the browser.
-Simply hooks for CSS and JS and to make your code more semantic.
+None of those elements mean anything to the browser.
+They're simply hooks for CSS and JS and to make your code more semantic.
 The HTML elements you see in there like `<p>` or the `<h1>` tags are just because I like using those as ways to markup paragraphs or the most important header, but I could have used `<paragraph>`, `<text>`, or `<helloworldanythingiwant>`.

 It's whatever makes sense to you and your application.